-Some clinics (such as the General Practice Clinic and the Janet R. Spragens Federal Tax Clinic) are semester-only, with options for Spring or Fall.
+Some clinics (such as the Civil Advocacy Clinic and the Janet R. Spragens Federal Tax Clinic) are semester-only, with options for Spring or Fall.
 Other clinics have year-long and semester-long options, based on the clinic's needs in a particular year and the overall preferences of the incoming applicants.
 The Clinic application will indicate the available options in a given year, and you can indicate your preferences when you apply.

 How much of a time commitment is Clinic?